-- 1. All PGY 1 residents will have completed AND passed Step 2 CS AND CK prior to starting their intern year. - 2.
-All PGY 1 residents will have applied for Step 3 by June 30 of their intern year. - 3.
-All PGY 2 residents will have successfully completed and passed the USMLE Step III exam by Dec 31st of the residents PGY II year.
-If the resident has not passed USMLE III, by December 31st., they must re- apply, complete and pass the exam by April of their PG 2 year.
-Failure to complete, will result in immediate Academic Probation.
+- 1. All PGY 1 residents will have completed AND passed Step 2 CS AND CK prior to starting their intern year. - All PGY 1 residents have to complete first attempt of USMLE step 3 prior to the end of PGY1 year.
+Failure to complete, will result in immediate Level 1 intervention at the beginning of PGY2 year. - 3.
+If the resident has not passed USMLE III, by December 31st of PGY2 year, the resident will be placed on immediate Academic Probation (level II intervention) and will remain on probation until they reapply, complete and pass the exam.